in-toto/witness/docs/policy.md

 # Policies

-Witness policies allow users to make assertions and test attestation collections generated during a `Witness run`.
+TestifySec Witness policies allow users to make assertions and test attestation collections generated during a `Witness run`.
 Examples of when a policy could be enforced include

 - within a Kubernetes admission controller